Homeomorphism theorem for sums of translates on the real axis

-To get \eqref{lemma:simpleShifts:eq2:derivative}, one can group the terms in \eqref{lemma:simpleShifts:eq2} with $t_1$ and $t_2$ together on the left respectively on the right hand side, then divide by $h$ and pass to the limit. \end{enumerate} \end{proof}
+To get \eqref{lemma:simpleShifts:eq2:derivative}, one can separate the terms in \eqref{lemma:simpleShifts:eq2} with respect to $t_1$ and $t_2$, placing them on the left- and right-hand sides respectively, then divide by $h$ and take the limit $h \to 0$. \end{enumerate} \end{proof}

 Let us show that admissibility of a field is equivalent to the following more general property. \begin{Lem} Let $K_j \colon (-\infty, 0) \cup (0, \infty) \to \RR, \ j = 1,\ldots,n,$ be kernels.
 If a field $J$ is admissible for $K_1,\ldots,K_n$, then for any $(y_1,\ldots,y_n)\in \RR^n$